TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.rst

    .. _assert-methods:

-   The :class:`TestCase` class provides several assert methods to check for and report failures.
+   The :class:`TestCase` kundi provides several assert methods to check for and report failures.
 The following table lists the most commonly used methods (see the tables below for more assert methods):